 In spite of her Southern Baptist upbringing, Bernard doesn’t seem to be a die-hard believer in marriage.
 Her history is fraught with episodes of affairs without any long-term relationship or marriage.
 In her heydays, she was romantically involved with a number of celebs including Grammy-winning producer, Michael Shipley.
 Crystal was also in a long-term relationship with film producer, Tony Thomas.

 She was also linked to conservative political commentator, Rush Limbaugh towards the late 90s.
 The relationship however caved in due to their busy work schedules.
 In 2010, however, Rush finally settled with Kathryn Adams.
 Bernard also dated co-movie star, Billy Dean in 2004.
 However, they had a split barely one year later.
 Recent rumors have it that Bernard secretly settled down with fellow singer Peter Cetera.
 The two began their love-walk in 1995 when they sang a duet together.
-This has remained a rumour.
+This has remained a rumor.
 As of today, Bernard is still single.